EffectOrientedProgramming/book/Chapters/08_Reliability.md

   make a request to our preferred service, and if we don't get a response soon enough, make a request to a secondary service.

 Traditional coding often requires extensive re-architecting to apply and adapt reliability strategies, and further rewriting if they fail.
-In a functional effect-based system, reliability strategies can be easily incorporated and modified.
+In a functional Effect-based system, reliability strategies can be easily incorporated and modified.
-This chapter demonstrates components that enhance effect reliability.
+This chapter demonstrates components that enhance Effect reliability.

 ## Caching